Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Northamptonshire and are not the council.
 About us

-The Cabinet of West Northamptonshire Council met on Wednesday 15 April 2026, approving an improvement plan for Adult Social Care following a critical Care Quality Commission (CQC) report, authorising new leases for temporary accommodation to address homelessness, and adopting new policies on the use of Council property.
+The Cabinet of West Northamptonshire Council met on Wednesday 15 April 2026 to discuss a range of important issues, including the improvement plan for Adult Social Care following a critical Care Quality Commission (CQC) report, the leasing of new temporary accommodation to address homelessness, and the adoption of new policies for the use of Council property.
+Key decisions included the approval of the CQC Improvement Plan, the authorisation of new temporary accommodation leases, and the adoption of updated policies for voluntary, community, social enterprise, and faith (VCSE) group use of property, as well as a new policy for community gardening.

 Care Quality Commission Outcome and Improvement Report